Clare is a professional misconduct and criminal law solicitor and covers cases across the UK.

 R v Jarratt (2016)

-A school secretary in North Wales was accused of stealing money from the school.
-After Clare uncovered evidence that undermined the Criminal Prosecution Service’s (CPS) case, her client was acquitted.
+Clare represented a school secretary in North Wales who was accused of stealing money from the school.
+Clare uncovered evidence that contradicted the Criminal Prosecution Service’s (CPS) case and her client was acquitted.

 R v Prince (2016)

-Clare represented a paramedic who was accused of assaulting a police officer in the execution of his duty.
-Clare’s client was acquitted after the CPS offered no evidence and is currently seeking advice in respect of a claim for wrongful arrest.
+Clare’s client was a paramedic accused of assaulting a police officer in the execution of his duty.
+Her client was acquitted after no evidence was offered by the CPS and is presently seeking legal advice on a claim for wrongful arrest.

 R v Evans & Roberts (2016)

-A teacher and teaching assistant were accused of the neglect of a number of pupils.
-The CPS offered no evidence at an early stage in the case and after Clare lodged applications to dismiss the charges, her clients were acquitted.
+Clare represented a teaching assistant and teacher who were both accused of neglecting a number of pupils.
+After the CPS offered no evidence at an early stage, Clare submitted applications to have the charges dismissed and her clients were acquitted.

 R v Swarbrick (2014)

-A prison officer was accused of not safeguarding a prisoner who later committed suicide.
-Defence Counsel made a successful application part way through the trial that there was no case to answer on the basis that the CPS could not prove their case.
-Her client was acquitted.
+Clare represented a prison officer who was accused of not safeguarding a prisoner who committed suicide.
+The defence counsel submitted an application while the trial was underway that there was no case to answer because the CPS could not prove their case and Clare’s client was acquitted.